Plant propagation is the process of reproducing or creating a new plant or

 successfully propagate by cuttings.
 Then, there are others that are more

-to six healthy leaves on the cutting.
+leaves on the cutting.

 Some cuttings need to be placed in water, to allow roots to form.
 Others,